-31 Jan Black History: More than a Month in Marietta
+31 Jan Honor Black History in Marietta All Year Long

 In Marietta, we are happy to honor Black History Month in February.
 Additionally, we recognize that black history should not be honored only within the confines of a single month.
 Here are just a few ways you can learn about black history in Marietta throughout the year: